averyryoo/averyryoo.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student at Mila - Quebec AI Institute and the Université de Montréal, where I study Computer Science with a specialization in Artificial Intelligence.
+I am a PhD student at Mila - Quebec AI Institute and the Université de Montréal, where I study Computer Science with a specialization in Artificial Intelligence.
 I have the fortune to be advised by Dr. Matthew Perich and Dr. Guillaume Lajoie.
 Check out their respective labs [here](https://sinthlab.quebec) and [here](https://www.guillaumelajoie.com)!

 I am primarily interested in deep generative models -- especially their applications in medicine and science.
 I aim to use ideas from deep learning, compositionality, and dynamical systems theory to design generative frameworks that are faster and more sample-efficient — a crucial step in mitigating the widening resource disparity in an era of increasingly large models.
-My other research interests include in-context learning and foundation models for neuroscience.

 <!-- Primarily, I am interested in understanding and bridging the gap between natural and artificial intelligence.
 In particular, I am intrigued by how effortlessly humans use **multimodal perception** and **compositional generalization** to reason and rapidly learn new tasks given little to no information -- abilities that mostly elude our most powerful AI models.
 Currently, I am working on input-driven continual learning and real-time decoding for brain-computer interfaces. -->

 <!-- In particular, I am intrigued by how these systems can rapidly learn and generalize to new tasks given little to no information — an ability that is simultaneously characteristic of natural intelligence and elusive to current AI systems due to the catastrophic forgetting phenomenon.
 To this end, I aim to mathematically elucidate how different paradigms of task learning (e.g., continual, meta, in-context, etc.) are affected by factors such as learning dynamics, compositional representations, and memory.
 I believe that these insights can help us build more interpretable and sample-efficient AI frameworks — a crucial step in mitigating the widening resource disparity in an era of increasingly large models. -->

 In another life, I studied biomedical engineering at the University of Waterloo, during which I completed several internships in data science, computer vision research, and brain-computer interfaces.

 <!-- ### research interests